Frequently Asked Questions

 About the Instructors & Mentors

-Brandeis’s mentors are current Brandeis students and alumnae that will work with you throughout the course.
+Mentors are well-versed in your course subject and will work with you throughout the course.
 Your mentor will provide encouragement and direction on assignments, as well as the inspiration and confidence to be successful.
 In short, you won’t need to go it alone.

 Refund Policy Information